 #283 – 11/27/2013 disposition entry to move the examples to the RFR datatype and replace with more appropriate and accurate examples.

-#977, see comment attached to OM2-6 Usage Note below
+#977, see comment attached to OM2-6 Usage Note below – Resolved in.1 DSTU Update: Example removed OM2-6; Appendix C referring to NIST website added; this was done in lieu of moving example to RFR datatype.
+See Disposition Comments #283.

 OM2-6 – Reference (Normal) Range for Ordinal and Continuous Observations